wellspringcp/wellspring/10-miscellaneous/10-01-private-possession-of-weapons.md

 The government shall never arm the police and/or military with weapons which have the following characteristics:
 - Weapons which harness biological entities/organisms to cause harm to individuals; commonly known as "biological weapons".

-The government shall never arm the police (though they may arm the military with such weapons, as the military are to deal with external threats and not internal threats) with weapons which have the following characteristics:
 - Weapons which harness an ability to modify/write to the consciousness (whether the data, goals or algorithms/logic) of a conscious agent.

 ## The "recreational nuke" controversy: